 Institutions will be allowed a reasonable timeframe, usually 21 days, to respond to a complaint.
 If the institution’s response has not arrived by the assigned response date, a second notice may be sent and a late fee may be imposed.
 Should the Council staff require additional information to render a decision, the institution and/or complainant will be asked to do so within a reasonable timeframe.
 Turnaround time is generally around 60 days but can vary based on the thoroughness of the institution’s response, the amount of follow-up work required and other circumstances.

 A complaint may be filed against the Council, its commissioners, its staff, or its evaluators.
 The following procedures should be followed when submitting a complaint:

-- The complaint should be submitted in writing to the Executive Director or the ACICS Board Chair for resolution.
+- The complaint should be submitted in writing to the President or the ACICS Board Chair for resolution.

-- If the Executive Director or the Board Chair is unable to resolve the complaint to the satisfaction of the complainant, the complainant may then submit the complaint to the Council for resolution.
+- If the President or the Board Chair is unable to resolve the complaint to the satisfaction of the complainant, the complainant may then submit the complaint to the Council for resolution.
 The decision of the Council is final.

 At each stage of the complaint process, the complainant will receive a written response indicating the action taken by ACICS.
 The total turnaround time will normally not exceed 45 days.